nthykier/IDEA-debpkg/README.md

 edited) will only be auto-detected if the file uses the common pattern for that file type (e.g. NAME_VERSION_ARCH.changes).
 This is deliberate to reduce false positives in case other plugins react to similar extensions.
-There is also `debian/rules` which requires an extra dependency.
-Please see the Installation section below.

 Alternatively, you can set the file type manually by using IDEA's
 <kbd>Associate with File Type...</kbd> feature.